anderson-github-classroom/csc-369-student/labs/Lab3.md

 While you could wrangle your way on this lab using my server, you are much better off heading over to https://community.cloud.databricks.com/.
 Please do so :)

-I'm serious, don't any further until you play around with Databricks.
+I'm serious, don't go any further until you play around with Databricks.
 <!-- #endregion -->

 I've noticed during interactions that some folks are skipping the line below.
 It is my fault for not explaining it.
 In Python when you import a file it is never reloaded even if the contents change on disk.
 If you run the cell below before an import, then it will reload automatically for you.